ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequencing/README.md

 ### Step 1: Open the Sequence File

 1. Launch the **TestStand Sequence Editor**.
-2. Open the sequence file `STLExample.ConfigureAndForceSynchronizedAndAsynchronizedVoltageRamp.seq` located in this example's directory.
+2. Open the sequence file `STLExample.SMUHardwareLevelSequencing.seq` located in this example's directory.

 ### Step 2: Review the MainSequence

 1. In the TestStand Sequence Editor, select the **MainSequence** tab to view the test steps.
 2. Observe the sequence of test steps that demonstrate the different hardware level sequencing approaches:
-   - **ForceVoltageRamp** — Forces a basic voltage ramp on SMU pins.
+   - **ForceVoltageRamp** - Forces a basic voltage ramp on SMU pins.
-   - **ConfigureVoltageRampSequenceInitiateAndFetchCurrentMeasurements** — Configures, initiates, and fetches current measurements from a voltage ramp sequence.
+   - **ConfigureVoltageRampSequenceInitiateAndFetchCurrentMeasurements** - Configure and initiates a voltage ramp sequence and publishes the max current measured during sequence execution.
-   - **ForceSynchronizedVoltageRamp** — Forces a synchronized voltage ramp across multiple SMU pins.
+   - **ForceSynchronizedVoltageRamp** - Forces a voltage ramp sequence synchronized across pins.
-   - **ConfigureSMUAdvancedSequence** — Configures an advanced sequence without immediately initiating it.
+   - **ConfigureSMUAdvancedSequence** - Configures an advanced sequence upfront without initializing it, allowing later initiation in the test flow.
-   - **InitiateSMUAdvancedSequence** — Initiates the previously configured advanced sequence.
+   - **InitiateSMUAdvancedSequence** - Initiates a previously configured advanced sequence for the specified SMU pins.
 3. Note the order of execution and how the steps are organized.
 Pay attention to the step properties (such as pin names and parameter values) configured for each step by selecting a step and reviewing its settings in the **Step Settings** pane.

 ### Step 3: Review the Pin Map

-1. From the TestStand Sequence Editor, open the pin map by selecting **Semiconductor Module → Edit Pin Map File...** from the menu bar, or by clicking the **Edit Pin Map File** button on the TSM toolbar.
+1. From the TestStand Sequence Editor, open the pin map by selecting **Semiconductor Module -> Edit Pin Map File...** from the menu bar, or by clicking the **Edit Pin Map File** button on the TSM toolbar.
-2. The pin map file `STLExample.ConfigureAndForceSynchronizedAndAsynchronizedVoltageRamp.pinmap` will open in the **Pin Map Editor**.
+2. The pin map file `STLExample.SMUHardwareLevelSequencing.pinmap` will open in the **Pin Map Editor**.
-3. Review the pin definitions and the instrument assignments.
+3. Review the instrument definitions and pin assignments.
 Note that the pin map is configured to use an NI-DCPower instrument named `SMU_4147_C2_S03`.
-4. **If you are using a different SMU that supports Hardware Level Sequencing:**
+4. **If you are using a different SMU:**
+   - Verify that the model of your NI-DCPower devices supports advance sequencing functions by reviewing [NI-DCPower Supported Functions by Device](https://www.ni.com/docs/en-US/bundle/ni-dcpower-c-api-ref/page/group____root__nidcpower__supported__functions__by__device.html).
    - Locate the instrument entry for `SMU_4147_C2_S03` in the Pin Map Editor.
    - Update the instrument name to match the name of your available SMU as it appears in **NI MAX** (Measurement & Automation Explorer).
    - Save the pin map file after making changes.
-   - Refer to [NI-DCPower Supported Functions by Device](https://www.ni.com/docs/en-US/bundle/ni-dcpower-c-api-ref/page/group____root__nidcpower__supported__functions__by__device.html) to verify that your SMU model supports the advanced sequencing functions used in this example.

 ### Step 4: Review the Code Implementation